White Christmas (film)

-White Christmas is a 1954 American musical film directed by Michael Curtiz and starring Bing Crosby, Danny Kaye, Rosemary Clooney, and Vera-Ellen.
+White Christmas is a 1954 American Christmas musical film directed by Michael Curtiz and starring Bing Crosby, Danny Kaye, Rosemary Clooney, and Vera-Ellen.
 Filmed in Technicolor, it features the songs of Irving Berlin, including a new version of the title song, "White Christmas", introduced by Crosby in the 1942 film Holiday Inn.

 Produced and distributed by Paramount Pictures, the film is notable for being the first to be released in VistaVision, a widescreen process developed by Paramount that entailed using twice the surface area of standard 35mm film; this large-area negative was also used to yield finer-grained standard-sized 35mm prints.

+White Christmas was selected for preservation in the National Film Registry's class of 2025 by the United States Library of Congress for being "culturally, historically or aesthetically significant".

 Plot

-In Europe in 1944, at the height of World War II, Broadway star Captain Bob Wallace and aspiring performer Private Phil Davis entertain the 151st division with a Christmas Eve soldier's show.
+In Europe in 1944, at the height of World War II, Broadway star Captain Bob Wallace and aspiring performer Private Phil Davis entertain the 151st Division with a Christmas Eve soldier's show.
 Major General Thomas F. Waverly, who has been reassigned, delivers an emotional farewell.
 Shortly after Waverly departs, enemy bombers attack.
 Phil is slightly wounded when he pulls Bob away from a collapsing wall.
 While recuperating in the camp infirmary, Phil suggests he and Bob form a double act; Bob dislikes the idea but feels obliged to try.

 After the war, the two become famous as song-and-dance team Wallace & Davis.
 Success follows in nightclubs and radio, prompting Phil to pursue their producing musical shows for the Broadway stage.
 While the team performs in Florida, Bob receives a letter from an army buddy asking them to review his sisters' singing act at a nightclub there.
 The two watch the Haynes Sisters' act and meet elder sister Betty and younger sister Judy after the performance.
 Phil, wanting to marry off Bob, hopes he and Betty are mutually attracted.
 While Phil and Judy are dancing, Betty apologetically confesses to Bob that Judy actually wrote the letter.
 Bob humorously admires Judy's resourcefulness though Betty thinks he is being cynical.